DoDEA College and Career Ready Standards for Preschool

 Department of Defense Education Activity Elementary and Secondary Schools (DoDEA America, Europe and Pacific)

 Preschool is a partial day, standards-based program that serves eligible military dependents and families in schools who live on stateside bases with DoDEA America schools.
 The Preschool curriculum promotes child development in the following domains: physical, social and emotional, cognitive, language, literacy, mathematics, science and technology, social studies, and the arts.
 Preschool programs are developmentally appropriate; follow an adopted curriculum, and provide safe, caring, learning environments for young children.
-Current adopted DoDEA content standards and curriculum materials are implemented in the Preschool classroom.
+Current adopted DoDEA College and Career Ready Standards and curriculum materials are implemented in the Preschool classroom.

 Preschool is a program for eligible military dependents who are currently living on a stateside military base with a DoDEA America school and meet the four year old age requirement (must turn four years old by September 1 of the current school year).